 Age and sex

-Injury hospitalisation and death caused by contact with living things differ between males and females, especially for certain age groups (Figure 8).
+The rate of injury hospitalisation and death caused by contact with people, plants and animals differed between males and females, especially for certain age groups (Figure 8).

-• people aged 65 and above had the highest death rate.
+• people aged 65 and over had the highest rate of death.

 Age and sex trends over the last decade show that:

-• injury hospitalisations caused by dog bites have increased across all age groups and sexes, with the largest increase observed in adults (aged 25 to 64), and the smallest increase in those aged 0–4
+• injury hospitalisations caused by cats and by dog bites have increased across all age groups and sexes, with the largest increase observed in adults aged 45 and over, and the smallest increase in children under 4

-• injury hospitalisations caused by contact with venomous spiders have decreased over the decade across all age groups and sexes, although there was an increase in 2023–24
+• injury hospitalisations caused by contact with venomous spiders have decreased over the decade across all age groups and sexes

-• rates of injury hospitalisation caused by contact with venomous snakes or lizards reached their highest point in the decade across most age groups in 2023–24
+• rates of injury hospitalisation caused by contact with venomous snakes or lizards reached their highest point in the decade for both sexes and across most age groups in 2024–25.

 Interactive Tableau dashboard displaying hospitalisations.
 It shows a time series of rates by age group, and by sex.